saikokami/POEUnethicalLogout/README.md

   -> This prevents that the script need to inject anything into the client!

 - When running the script, u need to hover your mouse over the left bottom healthbar and press space to confirm.
-- Then you have to press ESC to fetch to pixel color if u press esc (because its a different color!).
+- Then you have to press ESC to fetch the pixel color if u press esc (because its a different color!).

 - Now if your health drops, the pixel color will change and the script will logout.